 To change the current working shell simply enter the individual shell command in the terminal.

 If you want to change the shell from bash to c- shell simply enter the command as “csh”.
+To change to bash shell, type "bash" in terminal window.

 To check the current working shell type the command # echo $0.

-To revert from that shell simply type exit on the terminal.
+To revert from that shell simply type "exit" on the terminal.